vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Migration-Tool/README.md

-# Migrate to Workspace ONE UEM for macOS
+# Migrate macOS Devices to Workspace ONE UEM

+This is an updated version of the previous generation of the tool which can be found [here]().

 This tool is designed to be flexible to fit different use cases.
 There is no default mode, so you must understand how the tool works in order to configure it for your needs.